rOpenGov/rsunlight/README.md

 options(SunlightLabsKey = "YOURKEYHERE")
 ```

+**Note** that Puerto Rico is not included in Sunlight Foundation data.

 ## Quickstart

 If you store your key in your `.Rprofile` file it will be read inside of each function call.
 Or you can pass your key into each function call manually by `key=yourkey`.